ln-komandur/linux-utils/common-mountpoints.md

 `groups <another-user>` # Verify the <another-user> has been added to the <first-user's-group>

+**Note:** Use `gpasswd --delete <user> <group>` # To delete a user from a group if needed

 ## Change the owner and group from root:root to a different user and group, in this case the super-user

 `sudo chown -R <first_user>:<first_user's_group> /media/all-users-<partition-name>` # *Change the owner and group from root:root to a different user and group, in this case the super-user*

 **Note:** Add other non-super users to <first_user's_group> so that they can access this mount point as a member of the group.
-If this group is the super-user's group, then all those other users need to authenticate with the super user's credentials
+If the partition is not auto mounted in fstab or if that group is the super-user's group, then all those other users need to authenticate with the super user's credentials

 ## Set write permission to multiple users using setgid and sticky bits